 VAA office employees will adhere to a health screen attestation prior to entering the building every day and agree to workplace expectations, including wearing a mask, social distance guidelines and exercising the CDC’s COVID-19 Guidelines related to personal hygiene and respiratory etiquette.

-Reach out to your respective VAA Partner or project manager via phone or email.
+Contact your respective VAA Partner or project manager via phone or email.

 We continue to be here for you and are so glad we are!
 Information of our status will be provided as developments occur.
-Thank you again for your partnership.
+Thank you for your partnership.

 Jeff Schrock, PE